 Family Foundation funding may not be the right fit for your nonprofit which could make approaching a family foundation a waste of your precious time.
 Like all things, developing personal relationships is a skill that takes practice and one that is not for everyone.
 Perhaps you might be more satisfied by some fast food (corporate funding), a quick trip to a food truck (crowd-funding), or a perfectly suitable meal in a cafeteria (government grants).
 Or you could cook your own meals (earned revenue).
 But it’s hard to argue with a nice home-cooked meal from a family who shares your vision for what the world might be.
 Families built the world we live in and families can fix it.
 Like I said, it may not be for you but there are over 50,000 family foundations in the United States and even more family-affiliated donor-advised funds, CRTs, CLATS, CRUTS, FRICS* and other piles of money.
 The total pile approaches one trillion dollars.

-To help the unfunded learn more about Foundations and how to receive an invitation to dinner we are currently in production of a new podcast called Invitation Only – a podcast about philanthropy.
+To help the unfunded learn more about Foundations and how to receive an invitation to dinner we are currently in production of a new podcast called Open Door Philanthropy.
 On my series #WineGrants, I invited philanthropists to our booth and we offered them wine.
-On Invitation Only, I’ll be doing my best to get myself invited into the homes and offices of some of America’s most elite philanthropists.
+On Open Door Philanthropy, I’ll be doing my best to get myself invited into the homes and offices of some of America’s most elite philanthropists.
 Stay tuned to see what they offer me and where I get invited next.

 *Only one of these is made up.
 Can you spot the phony acronym?